camfindlay/nzgoal-se/pages/review-and-release-process.md

 (b) **adaptations of proprietary software**: the software is an adaptation or derivative of proprietary software and the agency does not have the proprietary software owner’s written and irrevocable authorisation to license the adaptation or derivative under the MIT licence (whilst the agency might own the copyright in its new contributions, it still needs authorisation from the owner of the base software that it adapted); and

-(c) **adaptations of GPL or similarly open source licensed software**: the software is an adaptation or derivative of open source software that is licensed under a sharealike OSS licence, such as the GPL, that requires distributed or conveyed adaptations or derivative works to be licensed under the same licence.
+(c) **adaptations of GPL or similarly FOSS licensed software**: the software is an adaptation or derivative of FOSS that is licensed under a sharealike OSS licence, such as the GPL, that requires distributed or conveyed adaptations or derivative works to be licensed under the same licence.

 ### Stage 2: Evaluation of exceptions